RackotRR/SPH2D/README.md

 cmake -S . -B {binary_path} -DCMAKE_INSTALL_PREFIX={install_path}
 cmake --build {binary_path}
 cmake --install {binary_path}
-cd {install_path}/SPH2D
+cd {install_path}/RRSPH
 ```

-You have to install your project in order to use SPH2D_CL!
+You have to install your project in order to use RRSPH_CL!
 You can meet problems with SDL2 based projects on Windows.
 If so, specify path for its cache variables (see SPH2D_Drawer/cmake or SPH2D_PicGen/cmake) or update your PATH system variable.

 If succeed, run particles generation script: